Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: Quality Management

 \textbf{Vulnerability Repair.} Vulnerability repair benchmarks (Table~\ref{tab:vul-repair}) evaluate the ability of models to generate or predict secure patches for known vulnerabilities.
-Many detection datasets are reused for repair tasks—for example, BigVul\cite{fan2020bigvul}, VulDeeLocator\cite{li2021vuldeelocator}, and CVEFixes\cite{bhandari2021cvefixes} serve as the foundation for downstream repair benchmarks like Chen et al.\cite{chen2022neural} and VulRep\cite{wei2023vulrep}.
-Java-specific benchmarks such as Vul4J\cite{bui2022vul4j} and VJBench\cite{wu2023vjbench} include manually validated patches with compilation and plausibility checks.
-SVEN\cite{he2023sven} and SecurityEval\cite{siddiq2022securityeval} focus on prompt-based repair evaluation, often in the context of LLM code completions.
-Pearce et al.\cite{pearce2023examining} offer a cross-language benchmark combining synthetic, handcrafted, and real-world vulnerabilities with labeled patch quality.
+Many detection datasets are reused for repair tasks—for example, BigVul~\cite{fan2020bigvul}, VulDeeLocator~\cite{li2021vuldeelocator}, and CVEFixes~\cite{bhandari2021cvefixes} serve as the foundation for downstream repair benchmarks like Chen et al.~\cite{chen2022neural} and VulRep~\cite{wei2023vulrep}.
+Java-specific benchmarks such as Vul4J~\cite{bui2022vul4j} and VJBench~\cite{wu2023vjbench} include manually validated patches with compilation and plausibility checks.
+SVEN~\cite{he2023sven} and SecurityEval~\cite{siddiq2022securityeval} focus on prompt-based repair evaluation, often in the context of LLM code completions.
+Pearce et al.~\cite{pearce2023examining} offer a cross-language benchmark combining synthetic, handcrafted, and real-world vulnerabilities with labeled patch quality. \zx{Wang et al. introduce CVE-Bench~\cite{wang-etal-2025-cve}, a benchmark comprising 509 CVEs collected from 120 open-source repositories.
+In addition to providing the code, the benchmark offers a test environment that simulates the real-world vulnerability repair process.}

 \textbf{Overall Scope.} Across both detection and repair tasks, these benchmarks span a wide range of programming languages (C, C++, Java, Python, Solidity, PHP, Verilog), vulnerability types (e.g., CWE-787, CWE-89), and data sources (e.g., GitHub commits, CVE/NVD entries, synthesized samples).
 They support evaluation in various forms—including classification, ranking, generation, and reasoning—making them essential assets for systematic assessment of LLM capabilities in vulnerability management.